Your Guide to a Successful Email Strategy

 Believe it or not, there are certain days for certain activities.
 You are much less likely to have a night out with your friends on a Sunday and, based on the same psychology, you are less likely to open emails on certain days, though the variance between days really isn’t too high.

+You will want to search your target audience’s behaviors with regard to this and decide when you want to send the highest volume of emails based on that research.
 For most B2B emails, recipients are more likely to open on Tuesdays and Thursdays, but Monday and Wednesday fall closely behind.
 Essentially, most people have already mentally left work by Friday.

 Time of Send

+You probably knew this was coming after reading about how to set up your volume per day throughout the week; the time of day really does matter when it comes to email open rates.
 Again, research your market well to understand when this is, but studies suggest if you’re in the B2B market, weekdays between 9:00 AM and 11:00 AM is where you will find your peak hours for open rates, with 10:00 AM being the most optimal time.

 Once you have set some days for highest volume and the most optimal hours, be sure to keep sending outside of those parameters to see if your audiences have different behaviors from the global average, as you always want to be sure you aren’t missing an opportunity to optimize.